Haverhill Look Forward to Welsh Appearance

-The band is midway through a busy Christmas season and has so far enjoyed three engagements; Bury St Edmunds Christmas Fayre, the Mayor’s Carol Service in St Edmundsbury Cathedral, and our annual Family Christmas Concert with Haverhill Youth & Community Band.
+The band is midway through a busy Christmas season and has so far enjoyed three engagements; Bury St Edmunds Christmas Fayre, the Mayor’s Carol Service in St Edmundsbury Cathedral (many thanks to Helen Hooker for taking some great photographs of the band!), and our annual Family Christmas Concert with Haverhill Youth & Community Band.

 We’ve still plenty more bookings to do over the next two weeks, so check out where we’re performing here.